opencord/cord/docs/quickstart_physical.md

 Vagrant machines as well as executing `gradle` tasks in the Vagrant development machine.

-### VirtualBox Power Management
-The default MAAS deployment does not support power management for virtual box based hosts.
-As part of the MAAS installation support was added for power management, but it does require some additional configuration.
-This additional configuration is detailed at the end of this document, but is mentioned here because when deploying the head node an additional parameter must be set.
-This parameter specifies the username on the host machine that should be used when SSHing from the head node to the host machine to remotely execute the `vboxmanage` command.
-This is typically the username used when logging into your laptop or desktop development machine.
-This value is set by editing the `config/default.yml` file and replacing the default value of `seedServer.power_helper_user` with the approriate username.
-The default value is `cord`

 ### Deploy MAAS
 Canonical MAAS provides the PXE and other bare metal provisioning services for CORD and will be deployed on the head node.